 With the aim to boost the manufacturing sector, the government has relaxed the excise duties on factory gate tax, capital goods, consumer durables and vehicles.

-To increase the employability of engineering graduates in the country, the Ministry of Human Resource Development is working along with Sector Skill Councils (SSCs) under National Skill Development Corporation (NSDC) to undertake apprenticeship/internship embedded degree programmes with a core focus on the development of knowledge, skills, aptitude and on-job training.
+To increase the employability of engineering graduates in the country, the Ministry of Human Resource Development is working along with Sector Skill Councils (SSCs) under National Skill Development Corporation (NSDC) to undertake apprenticeship/internship embedded degree programmes with a core focus on the development of knowledge, skills, aptitude, and on-job training.

 The AICTE has entered into collaborations with the MSME ministry, NHAI and DM offices in 150 districts to facilitate engineering internships for students.

-In the Union Budget 2022-23, the government has given a massive push to the infrastructure sector by allocating Rs.
-199,107 crore (US$ 26.52 billion) to enhance the transport infrastructure.
+In the Union Budget 2023-24, the government has given a massive push to the infrastructure sector by allocating Rs.
+2,78,000 crore (US$ 33.43 billion) to enhance the transport infrastructure.

 Prime Minister Mr. Narendra Modi, on the country's 75th Independence Day, announced plans to invest Rs.
 100 trillion (US$ 1.35 trillion) in infrastructure to stimulate economic development and generate employment.

 The government has announced its PLI scheme of Rs.
-10,683 crore (US$ 1.4 billion) for textiles, specifically aimed at boosting production of man-made fibre (MMF) fabric, MMF apparel and technical textiles.
+10,683 crore (US$ 1.4 billion) for textiles, specifically aimed at boosting production of Man-Made Fibre (MMF) fabric, MMF apparel and technical textiles.
 The government has also announced a PLI scheme for automobiles and auto components worth Rs.
 25,938 crore (US$ 3.49 billion).
 This scheme is expected to bring investments of Rs.
 42,500 (US$ 5.74 billion) by 2026.

-According to the National Association of Software and Service Companies (Nasscom), India’s share in the global engineering and research and development (ER&D) market is likely to expand at a CAGR of 12-13% to reach US$ 63 billion by 2025.
+According to the National Association of Software and Service Companies (NASSCOM), India’s share in the global engineering and research and development (ER&D) market is likely to expand at a CAGR of 12-13% to reach US$ 63 billion by 2025.

-By 2030, India has plans to invest US$ 34.2 billion to set up an interstate transmission network (ISTS) in order to evacuate renewable energy.
+By 2030, India has plans to invest US$ 34.2 billion to set up an Inter-State Transmission Network (ISTS) in order to evacuate renewable energy.